shubham-saini18/log-analyzer-shell-script/README.md

 6. **Open a Pull Request:** Let’s review your hard work together!

 ## License
-This project is open-source and licensed under the MIT License.
+This project is open-source.
 Feel free to use and modify it to your heart's content!

 ## Let’s Connect! 💬
 I’d love to hear from you!
 If you have questions, feedback, or just want to say hi, reach out via GitHub Issues or drop me an email at sainishubham416@gmail.com.